-WIC defines low-income families as any household making less than 185% of the poverty level.
-For a household of three people, that would mean an annual income less than $37,167.
+WIC defines low-income families as households making less than 185% of the poverty level.
+For a household of three people, that would mean an annual income of less than $37,167 (as of 2017; see eligibility guidelines for current income limits).
 Additional family members will raise the eligibility number, even if the additional children are too old to personally qualify for WIC benefits.

-Our family of six qualifies for WIC because we make less than $60,255 each year, but we only receive vouchers for our youngest child.
+Our family of six qualifies for WIC because we make less than $60,255 yearly, but we only receive vouchers for our youngest child.
 WIC is a separate program from Supplemental Nutrition Assistance Program (SNAP), but any family that qualifies for SNAP benefits will automatically qualify for WIC as well.